I'm an antiqude dealer with years of experience in selling from booths in antique malls, and I've worked behind the

-Tips for Making Your Booth in an Antique Mall Fun and Profitable
+Tips for a Fun and Profitable Antique Booth

 I have had several booths at antique malls over a period of more than twenty-five years, and I have worked on the staff in an indoor flea market for the past twelve years, where I also have a booth of my own.
 During this time, I have observed several things that the most successful sellers have in common.
 I would like to pass them along to you here with a few tips of my own for making your booth attractive, fun, and, most of all, profitable.